I applied for benefits. DSHS said no.

 Call or write your local DSHS office.

-If it is an emergency, call the OAH to ask to have the hearing as soon as possible.
+If it is an emergency, call the OAH.
+Ask them to have the hearing as soon as possible.
 This is an “expedited” hearing.
 Otherwise, your hearing will probably be 20 days or more after you ask for it.

-An Administrative Law Judge (ALJ) who does not work for DSHS will conduct the hearing.
-The ALJ will send you a written decision.
-If you win, the ALJ usually will order the benefits paid effective the day DSHS denied them.
+An Administrative Law Judge (ALJ) who does not work for DSHS leads the hearing.
+The ALJ sends you a written decision after the hearing.
+If you win, the ALJ usually orders benefits paid dating back to the day DSHS denied them.

 Before or after asking for a hearing, you can ask your DSHS worker to explain more about the decision.
-You may learn DSHS was missing info or had the wrong info.
-If so, try to give them the right info.
-If you need help getting the right info, ask the worker for help.
-If it you have to pay to get the info, ask DSHS to pay or if they will accept other proof.
+You might learn DSHS was missing or had wrong information.
+If so, try to give them the right information.
+If you need help getting that information, you can ask the worker.
+If you have to pay to get the information, ask DSHS to pay or if they will accept other proof.

-You think DSHS was right to deny you before, but your situation has since changed.
+You think DSHS was right to deny you.
+Your situation has since changed.

-You have more info that might change the decision.
-Your DSHS worker or supervisor refuses to look at it unless you re-apply.
-You can re-apply while also trying to use the new info in your administrative hearing.
+You have more information that might change the decision.
+Your DSHS worker or supervisor will only look at it if you re-apply.
+You can re-apply while also trying to use the new information in your administrative hearing.